 How often do I have to see my doctor?

-Be sure to schedule regular follow-up appointments with your cardiologist, even if you’re feeling fine.
+Be sure to schedule regular follow-up appointments with your doctor, even if you’re feeling fine.
 Your doctor may advise you that annual visits are sufficient, but be sure to call him or her any time you have questions or experience a health problem related to your procedure.

 Is it safe to engage in sexual activity?